progit/progit/de/04-git-server/01-chapter4.markdown

 <!--Here you must choose a username that isn’t yet taken in the system and enter an e-mail address that will be associated with the account and a password (see Figure 4-3).-->

 Auf dieser Seite musst Du einen Nutzernamen auswählen, der bisher im System nicht vorhanden ist.
-Zusätzlich musst Du deine E-Mail Adresse angeben, die mit Deinem Account verknüpft wird, und ein Passwort angeben (siehe Abbildung 4-3).
+Zusätzlich musst Du Deine E-Mail Adresse angeben, die mit Deinem Account verknüpft wird, und ein Passwort angeben (siehe Abbildung 4-3).

 <!--Figure 4-3.
 The GitHub user signup form.-->